iutcs/iutcs/README.md

 Our goal is to continue striving for excellence and contribute to the ever-evolving ICT field.

 ## 🏆 Achievements
-### **WEB OFF 2023**
-Team Minty Developers from CSE'19 emerged as champions of "The Great Web Off" competition, showcasing incredible technical prowess and creativity!
-Team 2021 also secured an impressive second place.
-A round of applause for these talented developers!

-### **Linux Foundation Mentee**
-Nihan Anam from SWE'19 became a mentee with the Linux Foundation!
-We congratulate her on this remarkable achievement!
+- **BRACNet Inter University Programming Contest 2023**
+  IUT_সংশপ্তক secured 1st runners-up position in this competition.

-### **ITVerse 2023**
+- **ITVerse 2023**
-IUTCS teams displayed outstanding performance in the ‘Cefalo presents ITVerse 2023’ competition.
-Their achievements in multiple categories have brought immense pride to our community!
+  4 Teams from IUT secured top positions spanning 3 different competitions in this prestigious competition.

-### **FOREWARN Disaster Hackathon 1.0**
+- **FOREWARN Disaster Hackathon 1.0**
-Team ReliefChain's victory at the FOREWARN Disaster Hackathon 1.0 speaks volumes about their dedication and innovative spirit in tackling humanitarian challenges.
+  Team ReliefChain secured the 1st position.

+- **Inter-University Capture The Flag (CTF) organized by BUET**
+  IUT GENESIS became the CHAMPION of this competition.

+- **Luna Shamsuddoha DevMania 2023**
+  Team LoAaNa successfully achieved the position of 1st runner's up.

+- **ICPC Dhaka Regional Contest 2022**
+  Team 'IUT_slowFourierTransform' secured 8th place (out of 162 teams).

-### **International Blockchain Olympiad 2023 Nomination**
+- **International Blockchain Olympiad 2023**
-Best of luck to Team Hexa, Team Minty Blockers, and Team Strawhats, who will be representing Bangladesh at the International Blockchain Olympiad 2023 in the Netherlands.
+  Team Hexa, along with Team Minty Blockers and Team Strawhats, represented Bangladesh at the competition in the Netherlands.

-### **CoU-BRACNet Inter University Programming Contest 2023**
-Congratulations to team IUT_সংশপ্তক for securing the 1st runners-up position!
-We couldn't be prouder of this fantastic accomplishment.
+- **Orbitax SUST SWE Technovent Brain Station 23 Hackathon**
+  IUT Pixel became the Champion of this hackathon.

+- **RIoT Center Flag Hunt 2022**
+  IUT GENESIS secured top positions.

 ## 📞 Contact Us
 **Address:** Islamic University of Technology, Boardbazar, Gazipur